 The founding of the infamous electoral college

 How the demeaning and volatile legacy of disenfranchisement also led to felons losing their right to vote

 The controversial role the courts have played in shaping modern day voting rights

-The heartfelt and explosive story about the inception of the Voting Rights Act, featuring the late U.S. Rep & Civil Rights Leader John Lewis, who shares his own personal journey that led him across the Edmund Pettus Bridge in Selma that fateful ‘Bloody Sunday’ in 1965
+The heartfelt and explosive story about the inception of the Voting Rights Act, featuring the late U.S. Rep & Civil Rights Leader John Lewis, who shared his own personal journey that led him across the Edmund Pettus Bridge in Selma that fateful ‘Bloody Sunday’ in 1965

 Renowned historians, journalists, scholars & legal experts bring the history of voting to life with intimate details and little known stories that are pivotal regarding present day voting rights and about those disenfranchised along the way.
 “Vote HERE” showcases how countless patriots have fought and even died for our right to vote.